• Skip to primary navigation

 Alcohol Use Disorder Rates

 Alcohol Use - International TrendsAlcoholism, now commonly referred to as alcohol use disorder or AUD, is prevalent throughout the world.
-The Global Status Report on Alcohol and Health produced by the World Health Organization estimates that in 2004, “3.8 percent of all global deaths were attributable to alcohol, 6.2 percent for men and 1.1 percent for women.”
-The WHO also notes that “the harmful use of alcohol is the leading risk factor for death in men aged 15-59.”
+The Global Status Report on Alcohol and Health produced by the World Health Organization estimates the following:

 Here in the United States, alcohol use disorder rose by about 49 percent between 2002 and 2012, and about one out of every eight American adults “now meets the diagnostic criteria for alcohol use disorder” according to the results of the National Epidemiologic Survey on Alcohol and Related Conditions published by the Journal of the American Medicine Association Network.